 Appreciation of everyone and everything around us

 Love of all that God has created and expressed through his son Jesus

-To facilitate our vision and inspire life-long learning we aim to:
+To make our vision a reality we aim to:

 - Help our children develop lively, imaginative and enquiring minds and to nurture a love of learning